Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Connor Seabold takes the mound for the Colorado Rockies on Tuesday at Coors Field against David Peralta and the Los Angeles Dodgers.
-First pitch is at 8:40 PM ET.
+Mookie Betts and the Los Angeles Dodgers will hit the field at Coors Field against the Colorado Rockies and Ryan McMahon on Wednesday.

-The favored Dodgers have -275 moneyline odds against the underdog Rockies, who are listed at +230.
-Los Angeles is a 2.5-run favorite (at -135 odds).
-The over/under for the game is listed at 11.5 runs.
+Bookmakers list the Dodgers as -210 moneyline favorites, while giving the underdog Rockies +170 moneyline odds.
+Los Angeles is a 2.5-run favorite (at +100 odds).
+The matchup's over/under has been listed at 12.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.